 Children read to an adult in school regularly and we have a wonderful group of volunteers who regularly come into school to listen to our children.
 We’ve found that this is a highlight for the children who are able to share their knowledge and show off their skills with different people.
 Children who are judged to be working below the expected standard for their age will read more regularly.
 In these sessions, children are encouraged to use their phonic knowledge to decode words and demonstrate understanding of the text.

 Pupils regularly take home books to read in order to develop their growing phonic knowledge and fluency.
 Again, parents are expected to record these reading sessions in their child’s Reading Record.
-We aim to change books as soon as they are handed back.
-We strongly believe you can never read too much!
+We aim to change books once a week.

 ORGANISATION OF READING BOOKS